PhiLooFH/KMPS-Praktikum2/readme.md

 ## Example

-Example of how to use the parsing Methods:
+Example of how to use the parser methods:

 ```scala
 object Main {